Stay up-to date with JAM News

 Mode of Payment : Net Banking | Credit Card | Debit Card

 The JAM application form 2022 has been released on August 25, in online mode.
-Candidates should fill and submit the JAM 2022 application form until October 14.
-The complete JAM application process will be conducted in online mode.
+Candidates had to fill and submit the JAM 2022 application form until October 14.
+The complete JAM application process is conducted in online mode.
 The exam conducting body has made the JAM application form 2022 available on its web portal, JAM Online Application Processing System (JOAPS).
 The following details are required to be filled in the JAM 2022 application form-